School Committee - February 06, 2025

 We have Jeremy next on the stand.

-You wanted to say something?
+You wanted to say something now?

-Oh, I was going to wait.
+You're good.
+Okay.
+I was going to wait.

-Wait, wait till the end.
+Okay, wait, wait till the end.
+Okay, cool.
+Yeah.

-Jeremy, your go.
+Okay, Jeremy, your go.

 I was just thinking about it.